vivianneyee/Middle-School-Management-App/README.md

 - discussed progress and any new issues
 - updated github projects board

+09-25-2023
+- discussed progress and any new issues
+- discussed how to incorporate this project with SEG4105 class (deliverable 1)
+- update client on project progress
+- started planning QA/design presentation

 ## Sprints
 #### Winter Semester 2023
 | Sprint | Start Date | End Date |